2004 24 Hours of Le Mans: Qualifying

 Teams used the opening minutes of the second session to fine tune their cars and record their fastest laps in lower ambient and track temperatures.
 Due to a minor gear selection issue and slower traffic, Herbert failed to improve the best lap of the No. 88 Audi Sport UK R8.
-McNish's sister No. 8 car beat it by 3 minutes and 34.683 seconds.
+McNish's sister No. 8 car beat it by 3:34.683.
 No other driver improved their times over the rest of the session, enabling the No. 8 Audi to take provisional pole position from the No. 88 vehicle.
 After a collision with a Chevrolet Corvette C5-R at Arnage corner damaged Kristensen's Team Goh car's front splitter, Werner moved Champion's entry to fourth and completed an Audi sweep of the first four positions.
 Despite a fuel pressure issue and a minor crash by co-driver Nicolas Minassian, Sébastien Bourdais drove the No. 17 Pescarolo C60 to fifth.
 The No. 15 Racing for Holland Dome car improved to sixth with the No. 6 Rollcentre Racing Dallara SP1 entry seventh.
 Courage No. 31 C65's LMP2 lap time moved the car to eleventh overall, ahead of the clutch-stricken No. 15 Racing for Holland car.
 It remained eleven seconds ahead of the Epsilon Sport team.
-Corvette Racing maintained its lead in LMGTS, with Gavin's No. 64 C5-R improving its best lap to 3 minutes, 52.158 seconds.
+Corvette Racing maintained its lead in LMGTS, with Gavin's No. 64 C5-R improving its best lap to 3:52.158.
 He was over two seconds faster than Fellows' No. 63 entry and a second faster than Enge's No. 66 Prodrive Ferrari, which collided with a barrier at Indianapolis corner.
-Bergmesiter improved the No. 90 White Lightning Porsche's best lap in LMGT to 4 minutes, 9.679 seconds, finishing three seconds ahead of the JMB Ferrari.
+Bergmesiter improved the No. 90 White Lightning Porsche's best lap in LMGT to 4:09.679, finishing three seconds ahead of the JMB Ferrari.

 Johnny Herbert (pictured in 2014) took the overall pole position in the No. 88 Audi Sport UK Team Veloqx R8.